Kitware/simput/documentation/content/docs/model.md

 ### Views

-Views are meant to gather several attribute/parameter into a meaningful pages that get driven based on a side menu.
+Views are meant to gather several attributes/parameters into meaningful pages that get driven based on a side menu.
-The label for a view is what will be display in the side menu for selecting a given view/page.
+The label for a view is what will be displayed in the side menu for selecting a given view/page.
 The content of the page will be defined by the __attributes__ array content that was describe above.
-When no __attributes__ are given, a __children__ should be used to create a nested list of other views.
+Instead of __attributes__, a __children__ array can be used to create a nested list of other views.
-The __size__ for a view is used when you want to dynamically create/delete a given view.
+A __size: -1__ is used for a view when you want to dynamically create/delete views in a list.

 ```
 views : {